tbensky/CNNKernels/readme.md

  # PyTorch and the neural network

  Since this job is very similar to building a CNN to recognize the MNIST digits, we used that as a base for the structure of our model.
-Here is it:
+We studies [this code](https://github.com/pytorch/examples/blob/main/mnist/main.py) a lot.

+Here's what we used:

  ```python
  class neural_net(nn.Module):